Semaglutide (By injection)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

-- Missed dose: If you miss a dose of this medicine, use it as soon as possible within 5 days after the missed dose.
+- Ozempic®: If you miss a dose of this medicine, use it as soon as possible within 5 days after the missed dose.
 If you miss a dose for more than 5 days, skip the missed dose and go back to your regular dosing schedule.

 - Store your new, unused medicine pen in its original carton in the refrigerator.
 Do not freeze.
-You may store the opened medicine pen in the refrigerator or at room temperature for 56 days.
-Throw away the pen after you use it for 56 days, even if it still has medicine in it.
+You may store the opened Ozempic® pen in the refrigerator or at room temperature for 56 days or the opened Wegovy pen in the refrigerator or at room temperature for 28 days.
+Throw away the pen after you use it for 56 days for Ozempic® or 28 days for Wegovy, even if it still has medicine in it.

 Drugs and Foods to Avoid: